Simple Damask: From a scanned picture to a design ready for production

 1a, since we are only going to use one yarn color in warp, and one color in weft.
 Use Fabric > Thread pattern from the main menu.
 Then enter the warp and weft pattern, followed by a click to OK and Close.

 Set yarn count and twists in yarn editor (Fabric > Yarns).
 First click on the yarn you want to change;

 Set the desired colors in the Color edit window using Fabric > Colors.
 In this example we use PANTONE® for fashion and home, which is very common in textile world.

 Go into Fabric > Density and set the correct density for warp and weft.

 If you wish, you can print out the fabric simulation to a printer, or save it to an image file, like JPEG, so that the customer can confirm the pattern before weaving.
-For best results, use the printout, but if customer is very distant, and you agree to use color library for color specification, you can save a lot on the express courier, if you just e-mail the picture.
+For best results, use the printout, but if a customer is very distant, and you agree to use the color library for color specification, you can save a lot on the express courier, if you just e-mail the picture.
 To print a fabric simulation, use Files > Print fabric to printer.

 We are now at the last step of preparation of our sample for production.
 You have to know the parameters of the jacquard and the loom to accomplish this.
-In the example, we have single jacquard head with 1344 hooks, out of which 1200 are used for design, and each design hook carries four threads.
+In the example, we have a single jacquard head with 1344 hooks, out of which 1200 are used for design, and each design hook carries four threads.
 Enter total number of hooks in Weave > Save cards for production.
-Then edit loom layout, by entering the type and number of hooks for each element, load a weave for selvedge (by clicking on upper right corner area) and choose the output format and destination for saving.
+Then edit the loom’s layout, by entering the type and number of hooks for each element, load a weave for selvedge (by clicking on upper right corner area) and choose the output format and destination for saving.